-There is a hierarchy of criminal courts at both the Commonwealth and the State or Territory levels:
+There is a hierarchy of criminal courts at both the Commonwealth and State or Territory levels.

-- Magistrates' courts: A lower court level that deals with relatively minor or summary criminal offences.
+- Magistrate's Court: A lower court level that deals with relatively minor or summary criminal offences.
 Under some circumstances, these courts may also deal with less serious indictable offences.
 They are also responsible for conducting preliminary (committal) hearings for indictable offences.

-- Intermediate (district/county) courts: A higher court level that, together with the Supreme Court, deals with the more serious crimes.
-These courts hear the majority of cases involving indictable crimes.
+- Intermediate (District/County) Court: A higher court level that, together with the Supreme Court, deals with the more serious crimes.
+Intermediate courts hear the majority of cases involving indictable crimes.

-- Supreme Courts: The highest level of court within a State or Territory.
-They deal with the most serious crimes.
+- Supreme Court: The highest level of court within a State or Territory.
+Supreme Courts deal with the most serious crimes.

-Tasmania, the Northern Territory and the Australian Capital Territory do not have intermediate courts and all relevant charges are dealt with at Supreme Courts.
-In States with both Supreme and intermediate courts, a large majority of charges are decided at the intermediate courts.
+Tasmania, the Northern Territory and the Australian Capital Territory do not have Intermediate Courts; all relevant charges are dealt with at their respective Supreme Courts.
+In States with both Supreme and Intermediate Courts, a large majority of charges are decided at the Intermediate Court level.

-National statistics on charges, trials and sentencing of suspects at all levels of courts are not yet available in Australia.
-However, the ABS publishes a limited amount of statistics on defendants whose cases were initiated and finalised at higher criminal courts.
-(Higher courts comprise those at the intermediate and Supreme Court levels, where defendants charged with serious or indictable offences are dealt with, and where appeals and civil cases are also heard.)
+National statistics on charges, trials and sentencing of suspects at all levels of court are not yet available in Australia.
+However, the Australian Bureau of Statistics publishes a limited amount of statistics on defendants whose cases were initiated and finalised at higher criminal courts.
+(Higher courts comprise those at the Intermediate and Supreme Court levels, where defendants charged with serious or indictable offences are dealt with, and where appeals and civil cases are also heard.)